-Mergers and acquisitions (“M&A”) can be a double-edged sword.
-When done right, M&A can allow acquirers to scale their businesses and create value through synergies, to enter new markets or to gain access to transformative new technology.
-When done poorly, M&A can result in drastic overpayments for assets that are not nearly as valuable as believed and for synergies that can prove elusive.
+When done right, mergers and acquisitions (“M&A”) can be a great way for companies to scale their businesses and create value through synergies, to enter new markets or to gain access to transformative new technology.
+When done poorly, however, M&A can result in drastic overpayments for assets that are not nearly as valuable as believed and for synergies that can prove elusive.
 Certainly, the past couple of years and the economic stresses related to COVID have only magnified both of these aspects of M&A.

 What is R&W Insurance?

 R&W insurance provides indemnity for “losses” related to overpayment by the acquirer resulting from breaches of representations and warranties as set out in the purchase agreement for the acquisition.

 These types of policies are becoming increasingly popular, and in recent years somewhere between 60% and 80% of private M&A transactions have been reported as using R&W as a tool to mitigate risk .
 Combined with heightened overall levels of M&A activity in 2021, and the fact that roughly one in five policies will see a claim, it is important to understand how financial losses are assessed under these policies.

 In our experience, claims under R&W policies often involve three levels of accounting and valuation expertise and analysis: